lexmihaylov/JetPack/README.md

 # JetPack
-Collection of reusable tools that will boost your development process
+Collection of reusable tools that extend javascript's capabilities.